All Episodes

 I want to look at it.

-I want to I want to track the landing on this thing.
+I want to track the landing on this thing.

-It's a three DNA.
+It's a 3D animation.

 I don't have to be up early.

-Obama calls Democrat leaders to White House at a meeting to take place shortly before 3 p.m.
+Obama calls Democrat leaders to the White House at a meeting to take place shortly before 3 p.m.

-In other words, Obama has summoned Democrats only to a post-rush show meeting at the White House.
+In other words, Obama has summoned Democrats only to a post-Rush Show meeting at the White House.

-That means you're meeting after the rush show.
+That means you're meeting after the Rush Show.

-Now what what could their problem be?
+Now, what could their problem be?

 You figure they got a problem.